top of page

 Provide Captions and Alternative Accessible Formats for Video and Audio

 For both video and audio content, share alternative accessible formats of the media.
-This includes transcripts and accessible versions of any slide presentations.
-Video should include captioning or interactive (time-based) transcripts.
+This includes accurate transcripts and accessible versions of any slide presentations.
+Video should include accurate captioning or interactive (time-based) transcripts.
 For all synchronous and asynchronous video production, when possible, use self-recording tools with built-in captioning or interactive transcription, such as Panopto’s automatic speech recognition (ASR) or Zoom’s audio transcription for cloud recordings.
 If built-in transcription is not available, use Microsoft Stream for transcription or another third-party service.

 Note that while the quality of automatic transcription and captioning services is constantly improving, their outputs will not meet the required accommodation for an individual with a documented disability.
 Discuss meeting this accommodation with Student Disability Services.